 While requirements vary according to state, there are three specific requirements for becoming an architect.
 Candidates must first earn at least a bachelor's degree in architecture from a degree program approved by the National Architectural Accrediting Board.
 After graduation, all states require candidates to complete internship or similar training programs established by the National Council of Architectural Registration Boards.
 These internships usually last about three years, and upon completion, architects can sit for the Architect Registration Examination and obtain the licensure mandatory for serving as an architect.
 Depending on the state, architects may be required to complete continuing education to maintain licensure.

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of structural architects is projected to increase by 7% from 2014 to 2024 (www.bls.gov).
-This figure represents occupational growth that's as fast as average.
-Based on May 2015 reports from the BLS, these professionals earned an annual median salary of $76,100.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of structural architects is projected to increase by 1% from 2019 to 2029 (www.bls.gov).
+This figure represents occupational growth that's slower than average.
+Based on May 2020 reports from the BLS, these professionals earned an annual median salary of $82,320.

 Landscape architects design outside spaces, such as gardens, playgrounds, parks and golf courses.
 They lay out scenic sites and incorporate man-made and natural elements around existing features, such as buildings, roads and trees.
 Along with aesthetic planning, they make business decisions throughout the entire landscaping process and collaborate with clients, building architects and engineers as projects progress.
 They must also take into account budgeting, zoning and government regulations.